 Day 9: Catch sight of The Little Mermaid poking her head above Copenhagen’s shores and spend a little more time wandering along Nyhavn harbour.
 At the end of the day, leave behind the fairy tales of Denmark and set sail for the home of Norse legends, Norway.

 Day 10: Step onto Oslo’s cobbled streets for your first taste of Norwegian culture and history.
-Explore Akershus fortress, the fascinating Vigeland Sculpture Park and the Viking Ship Museum.
+Explore Akershus fortress and the fascinating Vigeland Sculpture Park.

 - Learn more on one of these culture and history tours in Scandinavia

 Day 11: A trip to Norway isn't complete without a look at its lofty interior: Norway’s mountainous "rooftop".
 Board the train from Oslo to Flåm, and see quaint villages like Gol and Geilo along the way.

 Day 12: From Flåm you can travel on a boat tour, where you will be treated to the wonderful fjord scenery of the Aurlandsfjord and the UNESCO-protected Nærøyfjord.
 Then board a train for Bergen.

 Day 13: Bergen, also known as the "Gateway to the Fjords", has a medieval city core you can explore called Bryggen.
 This is a perfect window into the city’s past, and if you have time, you could also visit the Fantoft Stave Church.

 Day 14: Your Scandinavian and Baltic break is now done.
 Spend your morning relaxing in Bergen before flying home.